PrairieLearn/PrairieLearn/doc/assessment.md

 * If a zone has `maxPoints`, then, of the points that are awarded for answering questions in this zone, at most `maxPoints` will count toward the total points.

-* If a zone has `numberGrade`, then, of the questions in this zone, only `numberGrade` with the highest number of awarded points will count toward the total points.
+* If a zone has `bestQuestions`, then, of the questions in this zone, only `bestQuestions` with the highest number of awarded points will count toward the total points.

 ## Assessment and question instances and resetting assessments